ozanMSFT/pytorch-wiki/Guide-for-adding-type-annotations-to-PyTorch.md

 Once the above works, pick a task by assigning yourself to the relevant issue.

 Stub files need to be moved to inline annotations.
-When you move the types inline, that will "turn on type checking"; if the file is not ignored already, add it to the `ignore` in `mypy.ini`, and fix the type errors in a separate PR
+When you move the types inline, that will "turn on type checking"; if the file is not ignored already and running mypy shows new errors, add an `ignore_errors=True` entry for it in `mypy.ini`, and fix the type errors in a _separate_ PR.

 ### Script to give an overview of remaining tasks